ezEngine/docs-src/pages/docs/custom-code/cpp/cpp-code-reload.md

 # Hot Reloading C++ Game Plugins in the Editor

 When writing game code in C++, the most annoying aspect are the iteration times.
-Due to how C++ works, it is nearly impossible to swap out code and replace it with a newer version.
+Due to how C++ works, it is nearly impossible to swap out code and replace it with a newer version (though [Live++](../../debugging/livepp.md) may be an option).
 Some engines try to do this, but there are always limitations, and the effort to get this working and keep it from breaking is quite big.

 ezEngine is no different here, reloading code at runtime is not possible.
 However, the editor is split into two processes: The actual *editor process* which displays the UI, and manages the scene state, and the *engine process* which does the scene rendering and executes the actual game code.
 This separation makes the editor more resilient to crashes.
 If the engine process crashes, the editor will typically just display this: